CaptainToTo/unity-style-guide/Process.md

 ## Ownership

-Developers can mark files and/or sections of code as theirs.
+Developers can mark files and sections of code as theirs.
 Claiming ownership of code does NOT mean that they are the only ones allowed to edit it, but that they should be the "authority" of that code.
-To be an authority of that code means that they should:
+To be an authority of some code means that they should:
 - understand how it works,
 - how it interfaces with the rest of the codebase,
 - be able to direct other developers to its end-points, and